raccog/toy-bootboot/README.md

 1. Search for config on ESP (EFI System Partition)
 	2. If found, read config file to memory
 	3. If not found, search for config on initrd filesystem
+4. Create BOOTBOOT environment
 	3. If config found, parse at linker-specified address
 	4. If config not found, create empty environment
 1. If ramdisk is a filesystem (a single filesystem driver will be implemented for now), open kernel file using config path
 2. If ramdisk is not a filesystem, search for EFI header (fallback driver)
 3. Map kernel to static memory address (specified in config settings)